 In the 2020-2022 California Integrated Report, a station association error with the WQP database was reported.
 Staff revised CalWQA Decisions associated to specific stations in response to comments and committed to fixing the rest of the CalWQA Decisions in the 2024 California Integrated Report.

 For the 2024 California Integrated Report, staff reassigned the monitoring station(s) to the correct waterbody, made modifications to the lines of evidence, and revised over 750 listing recommendations for waterbodies.
-Details regarding the revisions made to correct mapping errors are in Appendix P: List of Central Valley Water Board Decisions Corrected Due to Mis-Mapped Stations.
+Details regarding the revisions made to correct mapping errors are in Appendix P: List of Decisions Revised Due to Corrections to Mis-Mapped Stations.

 Chloride Objectives